How the reforms affect you

 Existing providers must also continue to:

-- do CPD activities every year
+- do CPD activities every year, and

 - comply with the Code of Ethics.